JeffValenti/jvlib/README.md

       - pip:
         - "git+https://github.com/JeffValenti/jvlib.git"

-Create the `jvlib` conda environment:
+Create the `jvlib` conda environment, installing the jvlib package from the github repository.:

-    conda env create -f jvlib.env
+    conda env create -f jvlib.yml

-The jvlib package is installed from the github repository.

 To install the jvlib package in edit mode, clone the repository: